ries9112/cryptocurrencyresearch-org/CryptoResearchPaper.utf8.md

 #### Holdout

-Again, for the holdout we need the price from the training data of the 5th split
+Again, for the holdout we need the price from the training data of the 5th split to perform the first calculation:

 ```r
 cryptodata_nested_holdout <- mutate(filter(cryptodata_nested, split == 5),